dirkjobosman/android-library/sample/README.md

 ## Setup

-1) Copy [airshipconfig.properties.sample](src/main/assets/airshipconfig.properties.sample) to `airshipconfig.properites` in
+1) Copy [airshipconfig.properties.sample](src/main/assets/airshipconfig.properties.sample) to `airshipconfig.properties` in
 the assets directory.

 2) Update `airshipconfig.properties` with your application's config.